Remicade Side Effects

 Generic Name: infliximab

-Note: This page contains side effects data for the generic drug infliximab.
-It is possible that some of the dosage forms included below may not apply to the brand name Remicade.
+Note: This document contains side effect information about infliximab.
+Some of the dosage forms listed on this page may not apply to the brand name Remicade.

 For the Consumer